-This year is almost halfway over, and yet I’ve only read one (!!!) book by a male writer: Exit West by Mohsin Hamid.
+This year is almost halfway over, and yet I’ve only read one (!!!) book by a male writer: EXIT WEST by Mohsin Hamid.
 Of course, this doesn’t count the assigned reading for my British literature class this past semester, which represented the sexist literary canon of the nineteenth century.
-I did buy some books by men, but I haven’t picked up any of them because a book by a female author always piqued my interest more!
-Even all of the advanced copies I’ve requested have been written by women, with two exceptions: A Terrible Country by Keith Gessen and Ohio by Stephen Markley.
-But the best part is the fact that it’s purely accidental; I didn’t plan on focusing on reading women writers this year, it just happened!
+I did buy some books by men, but I haven’t picked up any of them because a book by a female author always piqued my interest more.
+Even the advanced copies I’ve requested have been written by women, with two exceptions: A TERRIBLE COUNTRY by Keith Gessen and OHIO by Stephen Markley.
+The best part is the fact that it’s purely accidental; I didn’t plan on focusing on reading women writers this year, it just happened.

 It’s difficult to capture why my reading has changed this way.
 In high school, I adored young adult writers like Sarah Dessen, Morgan Matson, Stephanie Perkins, Jennifer E. Smith, etc., but I enjoyed John Green just the same.
 My tastes definitely catered to the women writers but never intentionally.
 (I think the majority of authors in the young adult genre are women, but that’s a story for a different day.)
 As I matured into reading fiction and literary fiction, I started with Celeste Ng, Donna Tartt, and Hanya Yanagihara (some of the heaviest hitters, I know).
 I also read Anthony Doerr and Nathan Hill, but my excitement for new books was mostly for those written by women.
 I picked up Michael Chabon, George Saunders, and others for the immense praise and recognition their novels received, but I’m not sure I would’ve been that excited for them had they not been so revered by my bookish friends.
 And I certainly wasn’t excited before their releases, like the dozen or so early copies I’ve requested by women writers so far this year.